armolina/web_scrapping/README.md

 - Second, if we don't set URL_TO_SCRAP environment variable the application launch an uvicorn service with a FastAPI application.

-docker-compose.yml to run automatically from docker
+docker-compose.yml to runfrom docker and scrap URL_TO_SCRAP automatically
 ```
 version: "3.3"